Fresh Start Policy

 Financial Aid recipients will still have to adhere to the Satisfactory Academic Progress (SAP) policy administered by the Student Financial Aid Office.
-Federal regulations regarding SAP are currently under review, and the SAP policy will be changing.
-Students who are granted a Fresh Start who were previously held for SAP will need to contact the Student Financial Aid Office and will be responsible for submitting required SAP appeal and/or clearance documentation.
+Information regarding the Satisfactory Academic Progress (SAP) policy can be found on the Student Financial Aid Office website at http://louisville.edu/financialaid/satisfactory-academic-progress-1.
+Students who are granted a Fresh Start who were previously held for SAP will need to contact the Student Financial Aid Office and will be responsible for submitting required SAP appeal.

 4. The student resumes an academic program with no cumulative grade point average for the period to which the Fresh Start applies.
 Courses repeated during the period covered by a Fresh Start will not be counted against the maximum of four such repeats allowed under university policy.

 5. For the purposes of scholastic action and advising the student initially is assigned to the same scholastic standing as when he/she last attended the university.
 Thereafter, the student is subject to the conditions of probation, suspension and dismissal that govern all students.
 All courses taken at the university will be used in the calculation of the cumulative grade point and hour ratio considered for financial aid purposes and graduation with academic honors.